-Caregivers who are struggling with their own personal grief may be unaware or unable to recognize or accept their children's grief.
-As a result, children in this situation may be forced to grieve alone, postponing expressing their grief until a time when it feels safer, or seeking support elsewhere, such as at school or after-school programs where they can talk about their feelings and concerns with adults who have personal distance from the loss.

-Young children, in particular, may not yet understand the implications of the death for them or their family.
+Caregivers who are struggling with their own personal grief may be particularly reluctant, or even unable, to recognize or accept their children's grief.
+The reality is that many children in this situation are grieving alone, postponing expressing their grief until a time when it feels safer, or seeking support elsewhere, such as at school or after-school programs where they can talk about their feelings and concerns with adults who have personal distance from the loss.
+Young children, in particular, may not yet understand the implications the death may have for them or their family.
 Children and their families may wish to seek advice but view death as a normative experience that does not warrant professional assistance and may not realize that their pediatrician may be interested in helping and able to assist them.
-During an incidental pediatric office visit, children may be reluctant to raise the topic because they worry that they will start crying or otherwise feel uncomfortable.
+During an incidental pediatric office visit, children may be reluctant to raise the topic because they worry that they will start crying or otherwise embarrass themselves.
 They may be afraid to start a discussion in the pediatric office or at school because they worry that once they start to cry, they will be unable to compose themselves by the end of an office visit or a conversation at school.
 Children may also express their grief indirectly through their behavior or attempt to address their feelings through play.
-Grief is, in many ways, a personal experience.
-Older children and adolescents, especially, may elect to keep their feelings and concerns to themselves unless caring adults invite and facilitate discussion.
-Special considerations are needed for children with intellectual and neurodevelopmental disabilities, with explanations geared to their developmental and cognitive level.
-Children who have limited ability to communicate verbally may express their grief indirectly through nonspecific behaviors.
+Grief is, in many ways, a private experience.
+Older children, especially, may elect to keep their feelings and concerns to themselves unless caring adults invite and facilitate discussion.
 These are among the many reasons why pediatricians may be unaware of a death involving a close family member or friend of one of their patients.

 Pediatricians can increase the likelihood that children and families will bring significant losses to their attention by directly informing families, often during the initial visit and periodically thereafter, that they are interested in hearing about major changes in the lives of patients and their families, such as deaths of family members or friends, financial or marital concerns of the family, planned or recent moves, traumatic events in the local community or neighborhood, or problems or concerns at school or with peer relationships.
-A comment, modified depending on developmental or cultural factors, such as the following can be included in new patient visits: "Our practice is here to assist you with both medical concerns as well as stressful events, such as the death of someone close to you, when upsetting changes are occurring, or if there is something that has happened in the community that you feel may be impacting you or your family."
-At subsequent visits, pediatricians can ask whether any major changes or potential stressors at home, at school, or within the community have occurred or are anticipated.
-Practices that respond to these needs as they arise in families by inviting conversations, expressing concern, and offering information and referral create an atmosphere in which families are more likely to disclose their occurrence and actively seek assistance and support.
+At subsequent visits, pediatricians can ask whether any major changes or potential stressors at home, at school, or within the community have occurred or are anticipated.12 Practices that respond to these needs as they arise in families, by inviting conversations, expressing concern, and offering information and referral, create an atmosphere in which families are more likely to disclose their occurrence and actively seek assistance and support.